 ProProfs LMS Software

 This is an online LMS for businesses as well as educators.
-It is compatible with several platforms and many devices, and allows you to share and embed easily.
-You can create online training and add articles, documents, media, tests and quizzes.
-Once this is done this, grading can be done automatically which can easily save a lot of time.
+It is compatible with several platforms and many devices and allows you to share and embed easily.
+You can create online training and add articles, documents, media, tests, and quizzes.
+Once this is done, grading can be done automatically which can easily save a lot of time.

-This online LMS started as a platform for college, University and schools (Canvas), but has recently launched Bridge, their platform for corporate training.
+This online LMS started as a platform for college, university, and schools (Canvas), but has recently launched Bridge, their platform for corporate training.
 Bridge allows you to easily create small, fun surveys that help you find out how your employees are feeling.
-It helps assess how engaged employees are, and creates learner groups (based on features) that are then more easily monitored and understood.
-Learning in different departments can be viewed and the alignment of these departments can thus be analysed.
+It helps assess how engaged employees are and creates learner groups (based on features) that are then more easily monitored and understood.
+Learning in different departments can be viewed and the alignment of these departments can thus be analyzed.
 It helps you provide targeted training for employees.